Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Problem formulation

-\begin{definition} Consider the triple $\Sigma=(X,\Uc,\phi)$ consisting of \begin{enumerate}[(i)] \item A normed linear space $(X,\|\cdot\|_X)$, called the {state space}, endowed with the norm $\|\cdot\|_X$. \item A set of input values $U$, which is a nonempty subset of a certain normed linear space. \item A {space of inputs} $\Uc \subset \{f:\R_+ \to U\}$ endowed with a norm $\|\cdot\|_{\Uc}$ which satisfies the following two axioms:
+We define the concept of a (time-invariant control) system in the following way: \begin{definition} Consider the triple $\Sigma=(X,\Uc,\phi)$ consisting of \begin{enumerate}[(i)] \item A normed vector space $(X,\|\cdot\|_X)$, called the \emph{state space}, endowed with the norm $\|\cdot\|_X$. \item A normed vector \emph{space of inputs} $\Uc \subset \{u:\R_+ \to U\}$ endowed with a norm $\|\cdot\|_{\Uc}$, where $U$ is a normed vector \emph{space of input values}.
+We assume that the following two axioms hold:

 \emph{The axiom of shift invariance}: for all $u \in \Uc$ and all $\tau\geq0$ the time shift $u(\cdot + \tau)$ belongs to $\Uc$ with \mbox{$\|u\|_\Uc \geq \|u(\cdot + \tau)\|_\Uc$}.